 “I haven’t concluded that, exactly, in the report.
 But you should look into it.
 Blood creatinine was increased, glomerular filtration rate decreased, creatinine clearance decreased, blood urea increased, renal tubular necrosis, glomerular filtration rate increased, urine output decreased, nephropathy toxic, oliguria.
 You didn’t hear this from me.”

 What the hell?
-I thought.
 Why the crime thriller dialog?
-“Then who did I hear it from?”
+“Then who did tell me?”

 “What I mean is you have the record of treatments.”
 He pointed to some additional papers that I had in my lap.
 “You have edema recorded as cause of death.
 If a lawyer can, that is, if you were to hire a medical expert to testify…”